PMS & PMDD

 PMS

-• PMS-A (anxiety) – linked to high oestrogen and low progesterone levels, and characterised by anxiety, mood swings, irritability & nervous tension
+• PMS-A (anxiety) - linked to high oestrogen and low progesterone levels, and characterised by anxiety, mood swings, irritability and nervous tension.

-• PMS-C (craving) – characterised by cravings, increased appetite, dizziness, headaches & fatigue
+• PMS-C (craving) - characterised by cravings, increased appetite, dizziness, headaches and fatigue.

-• PMS-D (depression) – characterised by depression, crying, poor cognitive function & insomnia
+• PMS-D (depression) - characterised by depression, crying, poor cognitive function and insomnia.

-• PMS-H (hyperhydration) – characterised by fluid retention, weight gain, swollen extremities, breast tenderness & abdominal bloating
+• PMS-H (hyperhydration) - characterised by fluid retention, weight gain, swollen extremities, breast tenderness and abdominal bloating.

 PMDD